 You might hear that some people call the chorus the refrain and this is correct.
 They technically mean the same thing which is “to repeat”.

-However, the chorus is the section of the chorus that is repeated musically, lyrically etc.
+However, the chorus is the section that is repeated musically, lyrically etc.

-Where as the refrain is simply a repeated line or small set of phrases, or phrase that is repeated within the chorus like in our Beatles example above.
+Where as the refrain is simply a repeated line or small set of phrases, that is repeated within the chorus like in our Beatles example above.

 Bridge (AKA: Middle Eight Or "The Release")